ptibogxiv/doliconnect/readme.txt

 = REST API compatibility =

-In some cases, REST API with Dolibarr need some extra settings to work.
-Please read this https://github.com/Dolibarr/dolibarr/pull/12089
+In some cases, the REST API with Dolibarr needs extra settings to work.
+Please read this: https://github.com/Dolibarr/dolibarr/pull/12089

 == Screenshots ==

 1. Shortcode integration.
 2. Front-end form feature.
-3. Front-end form request succeed.
+3. Front-end form request success.
 4. Confirmation email sent to the user/visitor.

 == Credits ==

-We would like to thank this contributors and plugins:
+We would like to thank these contributors and plugins:

 [gdpr-data-request-form](https://wordpress.org/plugins/gdpr-data-request-form/ "gdpr-data-request-form")

 == Changelog ==
    = 10.x.y =
-* better UX/UI
+* Better UX/UI
-* upgrade Dolibarr version
+* Upgrade Dolibarr version
-* fix php bugs & error
+* Fix PHP bugs and errors
-* please note that a bug can block updating.
-You need to rollback or desinstall this plugin before a new install
+* Please note that a bug can block updating.
+You need to rollback or uninstall this plugin before a new install
-* rebuid and more powerful plugin
+* Rebuild and more powerful plugin

    = 9.6.x =
-* better UX/UI
+* Better UX/UI
-* upgrade Dolibarr version
+* Upgrade Dolibarr version
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 9.5.x =
-* better UX/UI
+* Better UX/UI
-* upgrade Dolibarr version
+* Upgrade Dolibarr version
-* more customization with child theme template
+* More customization with child theme template
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 9.4.x =
-* better UX/UI
+* Better UX/UI
-* fix vulnerability
+* Fix vulnerability
-* upgrade library
+* Upgrade library
-* step for more wordpress legacy template with doliconnect
+* Step for more WordPress legacy template with Doliconnect
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 9.3.x =
-* better UX/UI
+* Better UX/UI
-* upgrade library
+* Upgrade library
-* less dependance of doliconnector module
+* Less dependence on the Doliconnector module
-* first beta step for more wordpress legacy template with doliconnect
+* First beta step for more WordPress legacy templates with Doliconnect
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 9.2.x =
-* better UX/UI
+* Better UX/UI
-* upgrade library
+* Upgrade library
-* less dependance of doliconnector module
+* Less dependence on the Doliconnector module
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 9.1.x =
-* better UX/UI
+* Better UX/UI
-* better support of related products
+* Better support for related products
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 9.0.x =
-* better UX/UI
+* Better UX/UI
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.11.x =
-* better UX/UI
+* Better UX/UI
-* better shop with negative price
+* Better shop with negative price
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.10.x =
-* better UX/UI
+* Better UX/UI
-* better support agenda event
+* Better support for agenda events
-* better cart
+* Better cart
-* better shop
+* Better shop
-* better transient
+* Better transients
-* better captcha
+* Better captcha
-* better multilang with polylang & wpml
+* Better multilingual support with Polylang & WPML
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.9.x =
-* better UX/UI
+* Better UX/UI
-* better support agenda event
+* Better support for agenda events
-* better membership susbcription
+* Better membership subscription
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.8.x =
-* better UX/UI
+* Better UX/UI
-* support agenda event
+* Support agenda events
-* better admin & multilang
+* Better admin and multilingual support
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.7.x =
-* better UX/UI
+* Better UX/UI
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.6.x =
-* support of exepnse report
+* Support of expense report
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.5.x =
-* better account and support of doloibarr v20 & v21
+* Better account and support of Dolibarr v20 & v21
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.4.x =
-* better cart/wishlist button and debug
+* Better cart/wishlist button and debug
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.3.x =
-* better cart/wishlist button and debug
+* Better cart/wishlist button and debug
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.2.x =
-* better eshop
+* Better e-shop
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.1.x =
 * New pagination with new Dolibarr API
-* fix php bugs & error
+* Fix PHP bugs and errors

    = 8.0.x =
-* upgrade bootstrap 5.3.3
+* Upgrade Bootstrap 5.3.3
-* fix php bugs & error
+* Fix PHP bugs and errors
-* support dolibarr v19 & 20
+* Support Dolibarr v19 & v20

   = 7.8.x =
-* fix php error
+* Fix PHP errors
-* upgrade libraries
+* Upgrade libraries
-* support related product
+* Support related products

    = 7.7.x =
-* fix php error
+* Fix PHP errors
-* wishlist and memberlinked functionnalities
+* Wishlist and member-linked functionalities

    = 7.6.x =
-* better eshop and modal info
+* Better e-shop and modal info

    = 7.5.x =
-* better eshop
+* Better e-shop

    = 7.4.0 =
-* better eshop
+* Better e-shop

    = 7.3.0 =
-* bugs and fixes for php 8
+* Bugs and fixes for PHP 8
-* better eshop
+* Better e-shop

    = 7.2.x =
-* bugs and fixes
+* Bugs and fixes
-* better online shop
+* Better online shop
-* upgrade bootstrap
+* Upgrade Bootstrap

    = 7.0.x =
-* bugs and fixes
+* Bugs and fixes
-* better fix password changes and sync with Dolibarr
+* Better password change fixes and sync with Dolibarr
-* use dolibarr's password rules
+* Use Dolibarr password rules

    = 6.9.0 =
-* bugs and fixes
+* Bugs and fixes
-* fix password changes and sync with Dolibarr
+* Fix password changes and sync with Dolibarr
-* use dolibarr's password rules
+* Use Dolibarr password rules

    = 6.8.x =
-* bugs and fixes
+* Bugs and fixes
-* better and more ajax form
+* Better and more AJAX forms
-* better captcha
+* Better captcha

    = 6.7.x =
-* fix password changes
+* Fix password changes
-* compatibility with php 8 and dolibarr 16/17
+* Compatibility with PHP 8 and Dolibarr 16/17
-* update libraries
+* Update libraries

    = 6.6.3 =
-* bugs and fixes
+* Bugs and fixes
-* fix php errors
+* Fix PHP errors

    = 6.6.2 =
-* bugs and fixes
+* Bugs and fixes

    = 6.6.1 =
-* bugs and fixes
+* Bugs and fixes

    = 6.6.0 =
-* bugs and fixes
+* Bugs and fixes
-* upgrade libraries
+* Upgrade libraries
-* better stock management
+* Better stock management

    = 6.5.4 =
-* bugs and fixes
+* Bugs and fixes
-* fix forget password form
+* Fix forgot password form

    = 6.5.3 =
-* bugs and fixes
+* Bugs and fixes

    = 6.5.2 =
-* bugs and fixes
+* Bugs and fixes
-* fix translation
+* Fix translation

    = 6.5.1 =
-* bugs and fixes for payment
+* Bugs and fixes for payment

    = 6.5.0 =
-* bugs and fixes
+* Bugs and fixes
-* new price code
+* New price code
-* better Ajax
+* Better AJAX

    = 6.4.0 =
-* bugs and fixes
+* Bugs and fixes
-* fix php and apache error
+* Fix PHP and Apache errors

    = 6.3.1 =
-* bugs and fixes
+* Bugs and fixes

    = 6.3.0 =
-* support of dolibarr v15.0.1
+* Support for Dolibarr v15.0.1
-* bugfixs
+* Bugfixes

    = 6.2.1 =
-* better support of dolibarr v15
+* Better support for Dolibarr v15

    = 6.2.0 =
-* better support of dolibarr v15
+* Better support for Dolibarr v15
-* bugs and fixes
+* Bugs and fixes
-Fix php8 bugs
+* Fix PHP 8 bugs

    = 6.1.2 =
-* better support of dolibarr v15
+* Better support for Dolibarr v15
-* bugs and fixes
+* Bugs and fixes

    = 6.1.1 =
-* better support of dolibarr v15
+* Better support for Dolibarr v15
-* bugs and fixes
+* Bugs and fixes
-* more Ajax form
+* More AJAX forms

    = 6.1.0 =
-* better support of dolibarr v15
+* Better support for Dolibarr v15
-* bugs and fixes
+* Bugs and fixes
-* more Ajax form
+* More AJAX forms
-* more of new captcha on forms
+* More new captcha on forms

    = 6.0.2 =
-* bugs and fixes
+* Bugs and fixes
-* new captcha on forgot password page
+* New captcha on forgot password page

    = 6.0.1 =
-* bugs and fixes
+* Bugs and fixes

    = 6.0.0 =
-* support dolibarr 15
+* Support Dolibarr 15
-* new captcha
+* New captcha
-* bugs and fixes
+* Bugs and fixes

    = 5.6.6 =
-* support dolibarr 14.0.4
+* Support Dolibarr 14.0.4

    = 5.6.5 =
-* upgrade flat icon
+* Upgrade flat icon
-* debug template
+* Debug template

    = 5.6.4 =
-* upgrade bootstrap to 5.1.2
+* Upgrade Bootstrap to 5.1.2

    = 5.6.2 =
-* fix for login/logout url with secupress
+* Fix login/logout URL with SecuPress
-* better membership module
+* Better membership module

    = 5.6.1 =
-* fix for login/logout url
+* Fix login/logout URL

    = 5.6.0 =
-* support Dolibarr's rights.
-Be carefull of your correct rights !
+* Support Dolibarr rights.
+Be careful to set the correct rights!
-* better support of alternatives name or URL for wp-login.php
+* Better support for alternative names or URLs for wp-login.php

    = 5.5.3 =
-* bugfix membership and php 8 error
+* Fix membership and PHP 8 errors

    = 5.5.2 =
-* bugfix membership and php 8 error
+* Fix membership and PHP 8 errors

    = 5.5.1 =
-* cart with ajax and offcanvas
+* Cart with AJAX and offcanvas

    = 5.5.0 =
-* upgrade bootstrap
+* Upgrade Bootstrap
-* ajax for membership
+* AJAX for membership

    = 5.4.2 =
-* fix & bugfixes membership
+* Fixes and bugfixes for membership

    = 5.4.1 =
-* fix & bugfixes
+* Fixes and bugfixes

    = 5.4.0 =
-* fix & bugfixes
+* Fixes and bugfixes
-* fix languages
+* Fix languages
-* upgrade bootstrap
+* Upgrade Bootstrap

    = 5.3.3 =
-* fix & bugfixes
+* Fixes and bugfixes
-* fix languages
+* Fix languages
-* upgrade bootstrap
+* Upgrade Bootstrap

    = 5.3.2 =
-* fix & bugfixes
+* Fixes and bugfixes

    = 5.3.1 =
-* support dolibarr 13.0.2
+* Support Dolibarr 13.0.2

    = 5.3.0 =
-* optimization & fix
+* Optimization and fixes
-* add constante
+* Add constant

    = 5.2.7 =
-* better home/return button
+* Better home/return button

    = 5.2.6 =
-* fix avatar form
+* Fix avatar form

    = 5.2.5 =
-* fix payment method list
+* Fix payment method list

    = 5.2.4 =
-* fix membership
+* Fix membership

    = 5.2.3 =
-* fix membership
+* Fix membership

    = 5.2.2 =
-* fix membership
+* Fix membership

    = 5.2.1 =
-* fix download pdf if in other entity
+* Fix PDF download if in another entity

    = 5.2.0 =
-* enable mangement of membership in free version
+* Enable management of membership in the free version
-* todo: more ajax forms
+* Todo: more AJAX forms

    = 5.1.0 =
-* new public release with boostrap 5 and support of dolibarr 13
+* New public release with Bootstrap 5 and support for Dolibarr 13
-* Please not end of support of DoliconnectPRO, all functionnality will be open in free version.
+* Please note the end of support for DoliconnectPRO; all functionality will be open in the free version.

    = 5.0.6 =
-* fix & bugfixes
+* Fixes and bugfixes

    = 5.0.5 =
-* fix & bugfixes
+* Fixes and bugfixes
-* protect contact form
+* Protect contact form

    = 5.0.4 =
-* fix & bugfixes
+* Fixes and bugfixes
-* block using internet explorer
+* Block using Internet Explorer

    = 5.0.4 =
-* fix & bugfixes
+* Fixes and bugfixes
-* new shipping api
+* New shipping API
-*

    = 5.0.3 =
-* fix & bugfixes
+* Fixes and bugfixes

    = 5.0.2 =
-* upgrade bootswatch to 4.6.0
+* Upgrade Bootswatch to 4.6.0
-* fix template and form
+* Fix template and form

   = 5.0.1 =
-* fix critical bug
+* Fix critical bug

   = 5.0.0 =
-* compatibility avec dolibarr 13
+* Compatibility with Dolibarr 13
-* new workflow
+* New workflow
-* support of boostrap 5
+* Support Bootstrap 5
-* better code
+* Better code
-* lots of bugfixes
+* Lots of bugfixes

   = 4.11.4 =
-* better search
+* Better search

   = 4.11.3 =
-* upgrade bootswatch
+* Upgrade Bootswatch

   = 4.11.2 =
-* fix add to cart button
+* Fix add to cart button

   = 4.11.0 =
-* new: add option for displaying invoices in menu
+* New: add option for displaying invoices in menu

   = 4.10.0 =
-* better product search
+* Better product search

   = 4.9.3 =
-* fix product block
+* Fix product block

   = 4.9.2 =
-* fix add to cart ajax
+* Fix add to cart AJAX

   = 4.9.1 =
-* fix add to cart ajax
+* Fix add to cart AJAX

   = 4.9.0 =
-* better stock
+* Better stock
-* upgrade hybridauth
+* Upgrade Hybridauth

   = 4.8.3 =
-* add option to disable fontawesome enqueue
+* Add option to disable FontAwesome enqueue

   = 4.8.2 =
-* fix ajax
+* Fix AJAX

   = 4.8.1 =
-* fix cart
+* Fix cart

   = 4.8.0 =
-* fix contact address
+* Fix contact address
-* better code compatibility other other module
+* Better code compatibility with other modules

   = 4.7.1 =
-* fix cron
+* Fix cron

   = 4.7.0 =
-* introduce cron for better transient with soft ou full refresh (can need huge server)
+* Introduce cron for better transient refresh with soft or full refresh (may need a powerful server)
-* fix special characters in form
+* Fix special characters in form
-* minor bugfixes
+* Minor bugfixes

   = 4.6.1 =
-* fix real stock display
+* Fix real stock display

   = 4.6.0 =
-* beta version with lot of ajax and new feature
+* Beta version with lots of AJAX and new features
-* lots of debug and fix
+* Lots of debug and fixes
-* support of dolibarr 12
+* Support Dolibarr 12

-== Changelog ==
   = 4.5.1 =
-* beta version with lot of ajax and new feature
+* Beta version with lots of AJAX and new features
-* support of dolibarr 12
+* Support Dolibarr 12

   = 4.5.0 =
-* beta version with lot of ajax and new feature
+* Beta version with lots of AJAX and new features
-* support of dolibarr 12
+* Support Dolibarr 12

   = 4.4.5 =
-* fix pagination
+* Fix pagination
-* add filter mydoliconnectuserform'
+* Add filter mydoliconnectuserform
-* better footer on eshop
+* Better footer on e-shop

   = 4.4.4 =
-* fix php errors
+* Fix PHP errors
-* add pagination on list
+* Add pagination on list

   = 4.4.3 =
-* fix stock
+* Fix stock
-* dolibarr v11.0.3
+* Dolibarr v11.0.3

   = 4.4.2 =
-* fix & clean code
+* Fix and clean code

   = 4.4.1 =
-* fix sale service with ajax
+* Fix sale service with AJAX

   = 4.4.0 =
-* better forms with ajax
+* Better forms with AJAX
-* better online shop
+* Better online shop
-* lot of fixes & clean code
+* Lots of fixes and clean code

   = 4.3.4 =
 * better restricted mode with default role